 - Choose 'New' from the 'File' menu, and then click the Project tab (if it is not already selected) in the resulting New dialog box shown in Figure 2. - Select the type of project you want to create from the list.
 The project types are as follows: - 1.
-Assembler If your project will only contain assembler files.
-This has to be your choice in this lab! - 2.
-C/Assembler If you want a project that will contain only C or C and assembler files. - 3.
+Assembler If your project will only contain assembly files.
+You need to select this choice for this lab! - 2.
+C/Assembler If you want a project that will contain only C or C and assembly files. - 3.
 C(minimal)/Assembler Same as C/Assembler except with minimal libraries.
-This is your choice (in lab 3) if you want a project that contains C files.
+This will be your choice (in lab 3) if you want a project that contains C files. - 4.
+Enter a name for the project and change the location if desired, and then click OK.